lonejack/zfkc/README.md

 - application/views/scripts/kc/*
 - application/configs/KcConfig.ini

-The rest of the code regards the "demo site".
-Whenever you want to download and test this project remember that is neccessary to include also the zend framework library(not included here):
+Whether you want to download and test this project remember that is necessary to include also the zend framework library(not included here) at this path:

 - library/Zend

+Or modify the file public/index.php file.